 But which vaccines does your dog need?

-Distemper is not seen much anymore in the US because it is avoided by an excellent vaccine; it protects against a disease all of us used to be worried about.
+Distemper is not seen much anymore in the US because it has been almost eliminated by an excellent vaccine; it protects against a disease all of us used to be worried about.
 (Before vaccinations this was the number one cause of death in dogs.)

 There never was an effective cure for distemper and all we could do was support the dog and perhaps she would live.
 Dogs that managed to live usually had neurological symptoms afterwards and might be affected by a Parkinson’s-like twitch, a failure to thrive, an inability to move around, and even an inability to lift a leg like a dog and urinate on a tree!

 Seeing a dog pee on himself and then fall over for the effort is really sad when you know that it could have been prevented.

 Parvo is another serious disease that all dogs should be vaccinated against since we are able to prevent with vaccinations.
 The virus lasts a long time in the environment and there is still a lot of parvo out there.
 If your dog is not protected against parvo, the disease will infect the cells of the intestine and cause them to slough off.
 The dog bleeds out, and it is a terrible way to die.